 Keep your feet apart and rotate your heels to the floor until your hips stack.
 Then, place your hand on the floor to return to the starting position.
 This move is great for overall balance.
 Plus, it involves working the obliques, which can help you sculpt and stabilize your midsection.

 Triangle Push Ups

-Another simple but effective take on the same exercise is the triangle push up, where you put your thumbs and index fingers together.
-This forms a little triangle between your hands; do your sets with that triangle dead in the middle of your chest.
-Triangle push ups are great for putting extra burn in the triceps.
+Another simple but effective take on the same exercise is the triangle push up.
+Start with your thumbs and index fingers together.
+This forms a little triangle between your hands.

 Clapping Push Ups

 The clapping push up is a hardcore exercise, performed exactly as it sounds.
 You clap your hands together between each rep, which means you have to press yourself up with enough force to lift your hands and your body into the air.